Jingo de Lunch

 After they split, Steve Hahn worked as a roadie for Toten Hosen and Beatsteaks.
 Tom Schwoll, who left the band in 1994, played with many other bands which included Extrabreit, Kumpelbasis, Sin City Circus Ladies', Die Skeptiker and The Subjects.
 Henning Menke played with Ojo Rojo from 1999 onwards, and he also played with Church Of Confidence, and Die Skeptiker.
 In 2005 he joined Skew Siskin.
 Ehrensberger played in various other bands such as like Bad Brians, 'Riff Raff and Bomb Texas.
 Ducksworth went to live in Arizona, United States from 1996 to 2006, but she did not take part in any band.

+Reunion

 In 2006, Jingo de Lunch played two reunion shows at the White Trash Fast Food in Berlin.
 In 2007, they released The Independent Years: a compilation album with songs from their first two albums; plus a cover version of Subhumans' "Fuck You", and the rare 12 inch "Cursed Earth".

 In September 2007, they celebrated their 20th anniversary as a band by touring in various cities of Germany and Italy.
 In early 2008, Ehrenseberger left the band, and was replaced by Tico Zamora.

 At the end of 2009, Schwoll and Zamora left the band, and were replaced by Gary Schmalzl.
 In early 2010, they played six shows in Germany.
 In October 2010, they released a new album, Land of the Free-ks.
 Then, they toured Germany and Europe.